top of page

 What kind of culture helps teams flourish?

-My guiding principle remains the same at the end as it is at the beginning.
-Backlogs are best addressed in cultures of psychological safety and innovation.
-When teams feel safe enough to speak honestly about workload, process and risk, and when leaders are willing to look for solutions across all levels of the organisation, better thinking becomes possible.
+To come back to my guiding principle - backlogs are best addressed in cultures of psychological safety and innovation.
+When teams feel safe enough to speak honestly about workload, process and risk, and when leaders are willing to look for solutions across all levels of the organisation, innovative problem solving becomes possible.

 • A backlog is not just a pile of files.
 It is a sign that demand, priorities, process design and available capacity are no longer properly aligned.